melvinmt/ios-challenge/README.md

 ## Third-party libraries

-- You are discouraged to use third-party libraries but are free to use libraries like AFNetworking/Alamafire for the REST API Call (just not UI/Image helpers like `UIImageView+AFNetworking` or `AFImageCache`).
+- You are discouraged to use third-party libraries in general but are free to use libraries like AFNetworking/Alamafire for the REST API Call (just not UI/Image helpers like `UIImageView+AFNetworking` or `AFImageCache`).